pypa/hatch/COMMANDS.rst

 With no packages selected, this will uninstall using a ``requirements.txt`` or a dev version of that in the current directory.

+If no --env is chosen, this will attempt to detect a project and use its virtual env before resorting to the default pip.

 ..

     **Arguments:**